agi-now/docs/index.md

 While this framework is ambitious and teeming with complexities, it underscores the potential pathways we could explore as we inch closer to AGI.

 ---

-In sum, as we navigate the intricate maze toward AGI, it becomes crucial to introspect, innovate, and iterate.
-The strengths and challenges of LLMs, combined with the foundational ideas behind Controllable AI, paint a fascinating canvas for the future of AI research.

 The interface between humans and computers has long been a limiting factor in fully harnessing computational power.
 Traditional methods, which rely heavily on programming languages, create a bottleneck, preventing most individuals from tapping into the vast potential that computers offer.
 With the advent of controllable AI, this paradigm is poised to shift.
 This new era promises a more intuitive interaction, bridging the gap between human intention and machine capability.
 By bypassing the intricacies of traditional programming, controllable AI paves the way for a future where we can readily access and leverage the dormant power of computers that we've been overlooking in our daily lives.